Wal33D/gdrive-node-service-uploader/README.md

 # 🚀 GDrive Node Service Uploader

-Programmatically upload, download, and manage files on Google Drive using Node.js.
+Programmatically upload, download, and manage files on Google Drive using a Service Account and Node.js.

 ## ✨ Features